Feedback games: Play them to learn the importance of feedback in communication

 This time the 'B's are given the opportunity to speak and check with the 'A's about any instructions that they did not understand.
 After, they have finished, the 'B' show their figures.
 In this step of the listening game they discover that except for a couple of mistakes all the reproductions are similar to the above figure

-Feedback games: Debrief of 'feedback figures game'.
+Feedback games: Debrief of this training game - 'feedback figures game'.
 Using the questions:

 'How do you feel?' and